felipehcrfernandes/naninha/README.md

 ## Overview

 Naninha helps caregivers track their baby's naps with an intuitive and calming interface.
 The app provides a simple way to start and stop nap timers, add notes about each sleep session, and view sleep history.
+It supports multiple babies and multiple caregivers per baby.

 ## Technologies